Introduction to Python Operators

 2. Bitwise Operators

-Refers to the operators working on bit i.e. they treat the operand as a string of bit for example in bitwise operations 5 will be considered as 0101.
+Refers to the operators working on a bit, i.e. they treat the operand as a string of bit; for example, in bitwise operations, 5 will be considered as 0101.

 The box below provides the bitwise operators in python